joshhanna/vivo_exgest/README.md

 Introduction
 -------------
-VIVO Exgest is a tool used to extract data from a [VIVO researcher networking system http://www.vivoweb.org/], using the SPARQL query language.
+VIVO Exgest is a tool used to extract data from a [VIVO researcher networking system](http://www.vivoweb.org/), using the SPARQL query language.
 The software is general purpose and can be extended by writing additional SPARQL queries.

 Requirements
 -------------